Sunscreen topical Side Effects

 Applies to sunscreen topical: topical application cream, topical application gel/jelly, topical application liquid, topical application lotion, topical application oil, topical application ointment, topical application pad, topical application spray, topical application stick

-As well as its needed effects, sunscreen topical may cause unwanted side effects that require medical attention.
+Along with its needed effects, sunscreen topical may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking sunscreen topical, check with your doctor immediately:Rare:
+Check with your doctor immediately if any of the following side effects occur while taking sunscreen topical:Rare

 - burning, itching, or stinging of the skin